 If two people are related within the last 10 generations or so, we expect them to have shared DNA across relatively large stretches of DNA — that is, more than would be expected by chance.

-In this article, we will review how 23andMe detects matching segments of DNA and explore how certain relationships will likely appear in this tool:
+In this article, we will review how 23andMe detects matching segments of DNA and explore how certain relationships will likely appear in this feature:

 You can compare your results with other 23andMe customers in a couple of ways.
 Depending on the privacy settings of both you and the second individual, you may find one comparison method preferable.

 The 23andMe Your Connections feature allows you to connect with other 23andMe customers and compare your results without participating in the DNA Relatives feature.
-In order to compare with another individual in Your Connections, you will need to be sharing reports with that individual.
+In order to compare with another individual in Share and Compare, you will need to be sharing reports with that individual.
 Once you have established a sharing connection, click the name of the individual to compare results.

 Example Data Only

 The DNA Relatives feature is an interactive 23andMe feature that helps you find and connect with your genetic relatives and learn more about your family story.
 Participation in the DNA Relatives feature is optional and you must opt in to the feature in order to see your genetic relatives or be seen by your genetic relatives.

 If you and the other individual are both participating in DNA Relatives and you have established a sharing connection (look for the blue dot in the Sharing column) or the match is participating in Open Sharing (look for the purple dot in the Sharing column), you can view your shared DNA segments from within the DNA Relatives feature by clicking on his or her name in your list.